University of Iowa, 1991

-Joshua Clover specializes in poetry and poetics, with an emphasis on contemporary and 20th Century American poetry.
-He is an affiliated faculty member for the Film Studies Program and the Designated Emphasis in Critical Theory.
+Joshua Clover specializes in 20th Century American poetry, poetics, political economy, and crisis theory, with an emphasis on literature, culture, and finance.
+He is an affiliated faculty member for the French and Italian Department, Film Studies Program and the Designated Emphasis in Critical Theory.

 1989: Bob Dylan Didn't Have This to Sing About